Volume 18 -Number 9

 *Monitor new seedings for potato leafhopper, pythium blight, phytopthora root rot.

-*Monitor grain fields for growth stage, disease and lodging issues, grain maturity, harvest timing
+*Monitor grain fields for growth stage, disease issues, grain maturity, harvest timing

 *Record diseases present, location and types of weed escapes